Green Car Journal logo

 Ever since the smog-choked days of the 1960s, the Golden State has led the way toward cleaner cars.
 The array of zippy zero-emission electric cars that drivers can choose from today owes a great deal to the standards set by California’s Air Resources Board (CARB).
 During this Summer, a season which experts say will threaten millions of Americans with drought, extreme heat. and wildfires, CARB will decide on the next step for green cars.

 While Governor Gavin Newsom has ordered that all new cars sold in the state from 2035 on emit no pollution from their tailpipes, the actual rules will be written by CARB in its Zero-Emission Vehicle (ZEV) standard.
-The The The ZEV standard currently covers model years through 2025, so the next one will cover 2026 and beyond.
+The ZEV standard currently covers model years through 2025, so the next one will cover 2026 and beyond.
 Because 16 other states have chosen to follow California’s car standards, what happens in Sacramento will not stay in Sacramento.

 CARB staff have proposed a package that would meet the Governor’s goal of 100% sales of ZEVs in 2035, along with further ratcheting down on tailpipe pollution from the internal combustion engines that will be sold before then.
 The proposed rule would add some important consumer protections to assure that buyers of ZEVs get the performance and durability that they are paying for.